yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/authentication/oidc-authentication-aad.md

 - Create an app registration in AAD - The AAD IdP configuration includes application registration (registering YugabyteDB Anywhere in the AAD tenant) and configuring AAD to send (redirect) tokens with the required claims to YugabyteDB Anywhere.
 - Configure OIDC in Yugabyte Anywhere - The OIDC configuration uses the application you registered.
 You can also configure YBA to display the user's JSON Web Token (JWT) on the login screen.
 - Configure the universe to use OIDC - You enable OIDC for universes by setting authentication rules for database access using flags.
 The database is implicitly configured and picks up the authentication rules you set.
 The database uses well-known PostgreSQL constructs to translate these authentication rules into database roles for access.
-Mapping AAD attributes, such as group memberships, roles, and email addresses to database roles, is accomplished using the PostgreSQL `yb_hba_conf` and `yb_ident_conf` files.
+Mapping AAD attributes, such as group memberships, roles, and email addresses to database roles, is accomplished using the PostgreSQL `yb_hba.conf` and `yb_ident.conf` files.

 ### Register an application in Azure